Signs of an abusive relationship

 Key signs of an abusive relationship

-An abusive relationship isn’t just limited to physical violence.
-It can include sexual, emotional and physical abuse, and may involve control of your finances.
-Here are some signs to look for.
+An abusive relationship isn’t just limited to physical violence - it can include sexual, emotional and financial abuse, too.
+Here are some signs to look for:

 Things you might feel in an abusive relationship